-Additional Long Island Beaches Closed After Discovery Of Used Hypodermic Needles
+Long Island Beaches Reopen After Discovery Of Used Hypodermic Needles

 HEMPSTEAD, N.Y.
-(CBSNewYork) — Officials in Nassau County announced they were closing more beaches Sunday after crews found additional used hypodermic needles and medical waste.
+(CBSNewYork) — Officials in Nassau County announced the beaches temporarily closed following the discovery of used hypodermic needles and other medical waste were once again open for business.

 A Town of Hempstead lifeguard spotted the first needle on Friday afternoon, placed it in a Gatorade bottle, and called 9-1-1.
 The discovery prompted the closure of East Atlantic Beach throughout Saturday.

 Town officials initially said they’d close the beach for at least two high tides, making sure no additional waste washed ashore.
-More hypodermic needles were found Saturday afternoon, extending the closures to all Hempstead south shore beaches along with Nickerson and Malibu Beaches until further notice.
+More hypodermic needles were found Saturday afternoon, extending the closures to all Hempstead south shore beaches along with Nickerson and Malibu Beaches through early Sunday.

 “The concern is always that a resident finds it by stepping on it, or gets injured by a needle or somehow comes into contact with potentially contaminated material,” Hempstead Town Supervisor Laura Gillen said.”